Accessibility tools

 Consumer behaviour

-Despite the recent easing of the overall cost level, high consumer prices continue to weaken consumers’ purchasing power and affect consumer behavior.
-This change can already be seen as a shift in consumption towards cheaper product options.
-In addition, overall consumption can decrease, and the premiumization trend may stop.
-There are differences between markets.
+Despite the easing of the increase in the overall cost level, high consumer prices continue to weaken consumers’ purchasing power and affect consumer behaviour.
+This change is already being reflected in a shift in consumption to more affordable product options.
+In addition, overall consumption may decrease, and the premiumisation trend may come to a halt.
+However, there are differences between markets.
 Olvi Group is responding to the change by developing its product portfolio in line with consumer demand and by maintaining and strengthening market shares.